john-latham/john-latham.github.io/_posts/2017-01-19-monolithic-crm.md

 Outside public sector, the "API economy" is well-established.
 Time to market is critical; vendors focus innovation on a narrow area of functionality.
 Typically supplied as “cloud services”, products require no on-premise management and are automatically upgraded and hardened to resist security threats.
 This reduces implementation costs and total cost of ownership.
 Customers leverage API integrations to complete the solutions.
 Lower-level “platform as service” (PaaS) offerings are built on to provide higher-value “software as a service” (SaaS) products.

 Many of these products are developed by US companies primarily targeting US private sector customers.
-Consequently, these products often to do not meet the strict requirements of the UK public sector who have greater statutory obligations than the typical private sector SaaS customer.
+Consequently, these products often do not meet the strict requirements of the UK public sector who have greater statutory obligations than the typical private sector SaaS customer.

 For instance, in early 2015 LookingLocal evaluated eight Forms as a Service (FaaS) products with significant market presence share (not specifically in UK public sector) which are designed to allow non-programmers to develop forms capability.
 Of those eight, only two claimed to be compliant with section 508 (as US Federal govt standard) or the W3C Web Content Accessibility Guidelines (WCAG).
 The remaining two products stored data outside the EU, and neither of those were signed up to the Safe Harbour Privacy Principles in force at the time to regulate EU-US data transfers.